18VAC60-21-10. Definitions.

 "Nonsurgical laser" means a laser that is not capable of cutting or removing hard tissue, soft tissue, or tooth structure.

-"Portable dental operation" means a nonfacility in which dental equipment used in the practice of dentistry is transported to and utilized on a temporary basis at an out-of-office location, including patients' homes, schools, nursing homes, or other institutions.
+"Portable dental operation" means a nonfacility in which dental equipment used in the practice of dentistry is transported to and utilized on a temporary basis at an out-of-office location, including patient homes, schools, nursing homes, or other institutions.

 "Radiographs" means intraoral and extraoral radiographic images of hard and soft tissues used for purposes of diagnosis.